William L. Borden: The Oppenheimer letter

 Soon after leaving his congressional position, Borden entered private industry, working for Westinghouse Electric Corporation in Pittsburgh as an assistant to the manager of their civilian Atomic Power Division.
 There he worked on planning and coordinating tasks for the division.

-But he retained a focus on one matter.
+But Borden retained a focus on one matter from his past role, that of Oppenheimer.
 Operation Candor had come out of the work of State Department Panel of Consultants on Disarmament, chaired by Oppenheimer.
 Oppenheimer had also resisted the establishment of a second nuclear weapons laboratory, which became the Lawrence Livermore National Laboratory.
 And even though Truman had made the decision in January 1950 to go ahead with the hydrogen bomb program, that had not been the end of it: in the next several years, opponents of that decision had staged a bureaucratic effort against the testing of the H-bomb and against various scenarios for its production and use.
 And a leader among those opponents in many of these efforts had been Oppenheimer, as he had been in his initial opposition to the weapon.

 Concern about Oppenheimer's loyalty had already existed in certain circles.
 Oppenheimer's personal background, and those of people he was related to, contained elements regarding affiliation with Communist organizations that could lend suspicion, and Oppenheimer had been evasive in some previous responses regarding security matters.
 Furthermore, Oppenheimer had made enemies along the way for his stances on nuclear policy issues; these enemies included high-ranking officials in the United States Air Force and most of all Strauss.
 Borden had spent his last few months with the JCAE repeatedly looking at Oppenheimer's security file and going over the physicist's actions and his past.
 But no one else opposed to Oppenheimer was willing to truly force the issue regarding his loyalty; in a lengthy November 7, 1953, letter sent to Director of the FBI J. Edgar Hoover, the now private citizen Borden did just that: